-$\checkmark$ A Kentucky company sends its business records to South Carolina temporarily for use by its independent auditors.
+\checkmark A Kentucky company sends its business records to South Carolina temporarily for use by its independent auditors.
 The company does not have nexus with South Carolina.

-Seminars, Meetings, and Other Visits
+Seminars, Meetings, and Other Similar Visits

-Employees of a New York company attend an annual training seminar, convention, trade show, retreat, or board of directors meeting in South Carolina for 14 or less consecutive days each year.
-During their stay, employees stay in contact with the New

-York office and conduct business over the telephone or fax machines in South Carolina.
-Since the conduct of business over the phone and fax in South Carolina is not the purpose of the visit in South Carolina and is for a limited time, it is considered incidental (i.e. de minimis), and the company does not have nexus with South Carolina.
+Employees of a New York company attend an annual training seminar, convention, retreat, or board of directors meeting in South Carolina for 14 or less consecutive days each year.
+The employees do not conduct or solicit any business in person with anyone outside of the company.
+During their stay, employees stay in contact with the New York office and conduct incidental business via telephone, e-mail, or fax in South Carolina.
+Since the conduct of incidental business over the phone, e-mail, and fax in South Carolina is not a purpose of the visit in South Carolina and is for a limited time, it is considered de minimis and the company does not have nexus with South Carolina.
 This result would not change if the employees of the New York company were in South Carolina on a company yacht docked in Charleston, South Carolina while the employees attended seminars and social functions, or if the employees flew into South Carolina on a company plane.
-(Note that the yacht and the airplane will not have a taxable situs in South Carolina and, therefore, will not be subject to property taxes in South Carolina even if the yacht or airplane is present in South Carolina on the property tax "lien date."
-See Code Sections 12-37-900 and 12-37-970.)

-$\checkmark$ An Ohio company does not conduct business in South Carolina.
+An Ohio company does not conduct business in South Carolina.
 Each year the highest performing sales person is given an expense paid week vacation to Myrtle Beach, South Carolina.
 The company does not have nexus with South Carolina.